dtcenter/METplotpy/docs/Users_Guide/tcmpr_plots.rst

 Sample Data
 -----------

-The data is text output from MET in columnar format.
+The data is columnar text output from the MET TC-Pairs tool for the TCMPR line type (saved as .tcst files).
 The sample data used to create various TCMPR plots is available in the `METplotpy <https://github.com/dtcenter/METplotpy>`_ repository, where the TCMPR plot tests are located:

-*$METPLOTPY_BASE/metplotpy/test/tcmpr_plots/Data*
+*$METPLOTPY_BASE/test/tcmpr_plots/Data*

 *$METPLOTPY_BASE* is the directory where the METplotpy code is saved: